vmware/cluster-api-provider-cloud-director/docs/MANAGEMENT_CLUSTER.md

 Choose one of the options below to set up a management cluster on VMware Cloud Director:

-1. [CSE](https://github.com/vmware/container-service-extension) provisioned TKGm cluster as a bootstrap cluster to create Management cluster in VCD tenant organization.
+1. [CSE](https://github.com/vmware/container-service-extension) provisioned TKG cluster as a bootstrap cluster to further create a Management cluster in VCD tenant organization.
 2. [Kind as a bootstrap cluster](https://cluster-api.sigs.k8s.io/user/quick-start.html#install-andor-configure-a-kubernetes-cluster)
    to create Management cluster in VCD tenant organization